MinecraftU/mcu-curriculum/sequence_4/section_3.md

 1. Open up Paint and create a new empty canvas.
 The resolution should be square; most Minecraft textures are 16x16 but you could also try 32x32 or 64x64.

 1. Take a few minutes and make your own texture!
 For right now, the block will have the same texture on all six sides like cobblestone or obsidian.
-Save the texture as "genericDirt.png" in the "blocks" folder.
+Save the texture as .png called "genericDirt" in the "blocks" folder.
 I made a dice-like yellow and blue texture for mine.
 ![The texture I made for my block.](../sequence_4/images/section_3/block_texture.png)

 1. After your texture has been saved, run Minecraft.
 Now check out the texture of your block!